jhsu802701/tutorial-rails-omniauth/03-source_code.md

     super.tap do |user|
       if data = session['devise.facebook_data'] && session['devise.facebook_data']['extra']['raw_info']
         user.email = data['email'] if user.email?
-      elsif data = session['devise.github_data'] && session['devise.github_data']['extra']['raw_info']
-        user.email = data['email'] if user.email?
       elsif data = session['devise.google_data'] && session['devise.google_data']['extra']['raw_info']
         user.email = data['email'] if user.email?
-      elsif data = session['devise.twitter_data'] && session['devise.twitter_data']['extra']['raw_info']
-        user.email = data['email'] if user.email?
       end
     end
   end
 ```
 * Please note that each user MUST have an email address, password, last name, first name, and username.
 In addition, a user must be confirmed in order to log in.
-Therefore, the self.from_omniauth provides these parameters for those who wish to login to the app with Facebook, Google, or other external services.
+Therefore, the self.from_omniauth provides these parameters for those who wish to login to the app.

 ## config/environments/test.rb
 Edit the file config/environments/test.rb and add the following line just before the final "end" statement: